HackTricks-wiki/hacktricks/generic-methodologies-and-resources/exfiltration.md

 ### Debug.exe

 This is a crazy technique that works on Windows 32 bit machines.
-Basically the idea is to use the `debug.exe` program.
+The idea is to use the `debug.exe` program.
 It is used to inspect binaries, like a debugger.
 But it can also rebuild them from hex.
-So the idea is that we take a binaries, like `netcat`.
+So the idea is that we take binaries, like `netcat`.
 And then disassemble it into hex, paste it into a file on the compromised machine, and then assemble it with `debug.exe`.

 `Debug.exe` can only assemble 64 kb.
 So we need to use files smaller than that.
 We can use upx to compress it even more.
 So let's do that: